Hello!

 Second Division ratings:

-Congratulations to the Class A, 183-member Fraser High School “Rambler” marching band on its First Division rating in the Michigan School Band and Orchestra Association District 16 Marching Band Festival on Wednesday, October 12, held at Anchor Bay High School.
+Congratulations to the 162-member Fraser High School “Rambler” marching band on its First Division rating in Class A competition in the Michigan School Band and Orchestra Association District 16 Marching Band Festival on Wednesday, October 8, held at L’Anse Creuse North High School.

-This is the TWENTY-FIRST consecutive year that the Fraser marching band has participated in marching band festival and earned a FIRST DIVISION.
-Marching Band Festival is a week-long event across the state of Michigan, and a total of 34 bands from District 16 (which covers bands from all of Macomb and St. Clair Counties, and parts of Oakland county) participated.
-This adds up to over 3250 STUDENT MUSICIANS taking the field in competition.
-For the SIXTEENTH year in a row, the Ramblers are the largest marching band in District 16.
+This is the TWENTY-FOURTH consecutive year that the Fraser marching band has participated in marching band festival and earned a FIRST DIVISION rating.
+Marching Band Festival is a week-long event across the state of Michigan, and a total of 36 bands from District 16 (which covers bands from all of Macomb and St. Clair Counties, and parts of Oakland county) participated.
+This adds up to over 3200 STUDENT MUSICIANS taking the field in competition.

 Three judges adjudicate the bands in the categories of music, marching, and general effect showmanship.
 Ratings range from First Division, which is a superior rating, equivalent to the grade of an “A”, to a Fifth Division.
-Our “Ramblers” earned an overall FIRST DIVISION rating with 5 A’s and 4 B+’s in the categories of Music, Marching, and General Effect / Showmanship.
+Our “Ramblers” earned an overall FIRST DIVISION rating with 11 A’s and 1 B in the categories of Music, Marching, and General Effect / Showmanship.

-I would like to extend a special thank you to a fantastic team of professionals for which I am blessed to work with: Mrs. April Fiedler, Mr. Sheldon Santamaria, Mr. Luke Woods, Mr. George Dunn, Mr. Nick Hunter, Mr. Nick Calcaterra, Mrs. Amanda Buero, Ms. Halle Gross, Ms. Sydney Maison, Mrs. Diana Rodgers, and Mr. Gary Fleming.
+I would like to extend a special thank you to a fantastic team of professionals for which I am blessed to work with: Mrs. April Fiedler, Mr. Sheldon Santamaria, Mr. Luke Woods, Mrs. Peyton Krantz, Mr. George Dunn, Mr. Nick Hunter, Mrs. Shana Fleming, Ms. Halle Gross, and Ms. Sydney Maison.
 Without their professional assistance throughout the marching season, the level of student achievement would not be possible!

 I would also like to thank ALL of the parents for their support and assistance throughout the season!